kullik01/pymol-open-source-windows-setup/README.md

 %USERPROFILE%\AppData\Roaming\PyMOL-Open-Source\bin
 ```

+### Portable installation
+In addition to the one-click installer, a portable ZIP package is available for the PyMOL application.
+This package is particularly useful for scenarios where the one-click installer may not function as expected.

+The portable ZIP file includes the necessary *Microsoft Visual C++ Redistributable packages for Visual Studio 2022*.
+However, for the application to run correctly,
+the *Microsoft Visual C++ Redistributable packages for Visual Studio 2022* must be installed on the system.
+These packages can either be pre-installed on your system or installed using the bundled package included in the ZIP file.

 ### Source code
 #### Prerequisites:
+- Python
+  - Minimum: Python 3.10
 - Inno Setup compiler version 6
   - Installed in `C:\Program Files (x86)\Inno Setup 6\ISCC.exe`!